estherlurie/connections-score/README.md

 # Connections Score

 ## Running the program
+Rust must be installed on your machine.
+If you don't have it, [install instructions are here](https://www.rust-lang.org/tools/install).
 ### With stdin
 Run the script with `cargo run`, and paste your results into the command line.
 Hit enter a couple of times.